hiibolt/KnowledgeBase/pages/Pendulum Periods Lab Report.md

 	  In this lab, we will...
 	  * Practice equation substitution to solve for different variables in terms of other variables
 	  *
-	  * Calculate the error percentages between a calculated and measured value
+	  * Calculate the error percentages between a our little g and global little g value
 - # Data
 	- ## Angular Exercise
 	  |**Angle (deg)**|**Angle (rad)**|**sin(theta)**|